 The currency symbol, whether it’s a Dollar, Pound, or any other currency, symbolizes cost or price.
 Big currency signs can make people think that they are about to spend a lot of money.
 When you make currency signs almost invisible, it entices people to buy more.

-For example, WPeka uses this strategy on their pricing page.
+For example, WPeka uses this strategy on its pricing page.

 3. Include testimonials or recommendations on the pricing page